microsoft/fast/specs/carousel/carousel.md

 - `tab-list` - the control to select a certain slide

 *Events*
-- `rotate` - callback fired when the a slide rotates.
-The play/pause state can then be read by the author from the reference element, e.g. event.target.paused
+- `change` - callback fired when the slide changes.
+This updates the `activeslideid` and passes a reference to the active slide.
+The play/pause state and `activeslideid` can then be read by the author from the reference element, e.g. event.target.paused, event.target.activeslideid

 ### Anatomy and Appearance
 **Structure:**